 Snowmachines, ATVs & Other Off-Highway Vehicles

-Snowmachines and ATVs are not titled in Alaska, however snowmachines are required to be registered, unless they are operated solely on private property.
+Snowmachines, ATV's and other Off-highway Vehicles are not titled in Alaska, however snowmachines are required to be registered, unless they are operated solely on private property.

 How to register

 To register a new snow vehicle, go to your local DMV Office and submit:

 - a bill of sale, a copy of a warranty card, or a purchase order from the dealer

 - Title & Registration Application (Form 812)

 Please Note: Snowmachine dealers are required by law to obtain a completed Application for Title and Registration (Form 812) and collect registration fees for snowmachines at the point of sale.
 Some dealers will act as our agents and process the transaction at the point of sale while others will send completed applications and fees to us for processing.

 Snow Vehicle Seasons